 - Psychology - Knowledge of human behavior and performance; individual differences in ability, personality, and interests; learning and motivation; psychological research methods; and the assessment and treatment of behavioral and affective disorders.

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Therapy and Counseling - Knowledge of principles, methods, and procedures for diagnosis, treatment, and rehabilitation of physical and mental dysfunctions, and for career counseling and guidance.

 Skills for Alternative Medicine Majors

-A major in alternative medicine prepares you for careers in which the following skill-sets are crucial:
+alternative medicine majors are found most commonly in careers in which the following skills are important:

 Abilities for Alternative Medicine Majors

-What Can You Do With an Alternative Medicine Major?
+What Can You Do With a Alternative Medicine & Systems Major?